Know the signs of physical abuse

 - Bullying often is a mixture of physical and emotional abuse.

-- Tell someone you trust about the abuse and ask them to support you or go with you to the Gardaí or police.
+- Tell someone you trust about the abuse and ask them to support you or go with you to the Gardaí if that's what you want to do.

 - If the abuser is someone you know and love, it can be very difficult to speak out against what’s happening.
-Remember that even if they are nice most of the time, abuse is illegal and you shouldn’t have to ever put up with it.
+Remember that what they are doing is wrong and it is not your fault.

-- SAFE Ireland (for women and children) AMEN (for men) can offer you emergency accommodation.
+- SAFE Ireland (for women and children) can offer you information and help you find emergency accommodation for anyone living with domestic violence.

 - Even after the abuse has stopped you might have emotional or self-confidence problems.
 Visit a counsellor to help cope with your feelings.